ekairos/studiofx/README.md

 #### End-to-End Testing

-These End-to-End tests are executed in Firefox 64.0 and Chrome 71.0 running Selenium server and Protactor.
+These End-to-End tests are executed in Firefox 65.0 and Chrome 72.0 running Selenium Server and Protactor.

 _You need [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to be installed on your computer to run **Selenium Server** locally._